wesleytian/wesleytian.com/posts/whitney.md

 Still more than a half-hour from the summit and more than five miles to our next water source, Doug realized he was out of water.
 Hiking without water at such an altitude was a recipe for disaster.

-My summer at CEO Satya Nadella's Microsoft taught me a great deal about "growth mindset" and trying new things, so I half-jokingly suggested, "Hey guys, let's just drink our piss!"
+My summer at Microsoft taught me a great deal about "growth mindset" and trying new things, so I half-jokingly suggested, "Hey guys, let's just drink our piss!"
 We had filters anyways.

 I didn't expect them to take me seriously, but Newton was actually like, "Sure."